onlyGuo/chatgpt_desktop/README.md

 1. Download the suitable version for your platform from the release page.
 2. Launch the application and navigate to the system settings section labeled "API Setting."
 3. Enter your OpenAI Access Key in the designated field to configure the application.

+## Download
+You can download the latest version of GPTCraft from the [release page](https://github.com/onlyGuo/chatgpt_desktop/releases).